amitbidwai26/eapplicationtech/README.md

-# Easy My Application
+# Easy E Touch Systems

-Code for the entire Bidwai Technologies tutorial series: Complete Guide to My Application
+Code for the entire Bidwai Technologies tutorial series: Complete Guide to E Touch Systems

 We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.